transdigiware/blockchain/howto/ibp-v2-faq.md

 {: faq}

 Because private keys are not stored by the platform, users are responsible for downloading and securing their private key.
 Therefore, when a higher level of security is required for private keys, an HSM is recommended.
 An HSM is a hardware appliance that performs cryptographic operations and provides the capability to ensure that the cryptographic keys never leave the HSM.
 Hyperledger Fabric supports HSM devices that implement the PKCS #11 standard.
 PKCS #11 is a cryptographic standard for secure operations, generation, and storage of keys.
 See [Configuring a node to use a Hardware Security Module (HSM)](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm) to learn more.

+## Is {{site.data.keyword.blockchainfull_notm}} Platform HIPAA ready?
+{: #ibp-v2-faq-hippa}
+{: faq}

+Because HIPAA readiness is only relevant when platform components process Personal Health Information (PHI) or Personally Identifiable Information (PII), the {{site.data.keyword.blockchainfull_notm}} Platform does not need to be HIPAA ready.
+Customers should not store PHI/PII on the ledger since it is immutable and therefore cannot be deleted.
+Instead, the recommendation is to store all PHI/PII off ledger in another database and simply reference it from the ledger.

+The {{site.data.keyword.blockchainfull_notm}} platform gives customers total control over their deployments, certificates, and private keys.
+The console simplifies and accelerates the process of deploying components into an {{site.data.keyword.cloud_notm}} Kubernetes service cluster that is managed and controlled by the customer.
+As a reminder, because the customer owns the storage that is mounted to the containers, {{site.data.keyword.IBM_notm}} does not have access to or control over any of the data that the customer chooses to store in their ledger.

 ## Do ordering service Raft nodes use Transport Layer Security (TLS) for communication?
 {: #ibp-v2-faq-raft-tls}